dsc-courses/dsc80-2022-sp/tech_support.md

 course files now there.
 If you have already cloned the repository, and just want to get the latest files, type `git pull` and you should see the updated files.

+### Troubleshooting DataHub

+**What if I accidentally clicked a different class instead of DSC 80 when logging into DataHub, or what if my DataHub doesn't load?**

+1. If you are already logged into DataHub, click "Control Panel" in the top right.
+(If your DataHub never launched in the first place, proceed to the next step.)

+2. In the toolbar at appears at [datahub.ucsd.edu](https://datahub.ucsd.edu), click "Services" then click "manual-resetter", then click "Reset".
+If a pop-up box appears, that's okay.

+3. Log back into DataHub again and it should allow you to select a course – select DSC 80.